Indian Racing League: Format

-Teams are franchise-based and represent major Indian cities.
-Each team has two cars and four drivers – two drivers must be Indian, one a professional from outside of India and one female driver.
-Two drivers are assigned to each car, one Indian driver and one international/female driver.
+Teams are franchise-based and represent Indian cities.
+Each team has two cars and four drivers; two drivers must be Indian or of Indian descent, and the other two drivers – one male and one female – must come from outside of India.
+Two drivers compete in each car, with the line-ups determined by the teams.

 In 2019, each event consisted of three 30mins + 1 lap races.
 The races were relays, with a mandatory pit-stop for a driver change in each.

 In 2022, three races will again be held per round – but the first two of these will be 25min + 1 lap "sprint races" and the third is a 45min + 1 lap "feature race".
 As there are two drivers per car, for Race 1 Driver A will qualify and Driver B will start, for Race 2 Driver B will qualify and Driver A will start, and the feature race will see the grid determined by aggregate event points with both drivers competing by way of a mandatory driver change.